ChefData/pinterest-data-pipeline545/Walkthrough_part_1_EC2_Kafka_Client.md

     source ~/.bashrc
     ```

-- To verify if the `CLASSPATH` environment variable was set properly, use the `echo` command to display its value:
+- To verify if the `CLASSPATH` environment variable was correctly set, use the `echo` command to display its value:

     ```bash
     echo $CLASSPATH